ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### Gain access

-The creation of user accounts for HPCC's infrastructure is described [here](https://hpcc.ucr.edu/about/overview/access/).
++ User account creation for accessing HPCC's infrastructure is described [here](https://hpcc.ucr.edu/about/overview/access/).
-How to log in to the systems is outlined [here](https://hpcc.ucr.edu/manuals/access/login/).
++ How to log in to the systems is outlined [here](https://hpcc.ucr.edu/manuals/access/login/).

 #### HPC usage

-Detailed usage instructions for HPCC's infrastructure are available under the manual section [here](https://hpcc.ucr.edu/manuals/).
++ Usage instructions for HPCC's infrastructure are available under the manual section [here](https://hpcc.ucr.edu/manuals/).

 #### Infrastructure description